 From initial order to equipment installation Meteor provided a complete service:

-For further information regarding the flood defence scheme civil engineering works there is some excellent information on the RCT website
+For further information regarding the flood defence scheme civil engineering works there is some excellent information on the RCTCBC website